tlavastida/jekyll-now/about.md

 I am a PhD Student in Algorithms, Combinatorics, and Optimization at Carnegie Mellon University.

-My main research interests are algorithms in the "Massively Parallel Method of computation" as well as online and approximation algorithms.
+My main research interests are at the intersection of Operations Research and Algorithm design.

 ### Contact me